DFKI-SignLanguage/Transfer-ShapeKeys-Via-UV-Blender-Addon/README.md

 Parameters:

 * `buffer_size` (int) is the size of the intermediate buffer used to store ShapeKey deltas.
 By default it is set at 256.
 Increase it if you have a very dense topology and you notice bad transfer in areas with many close pixels.
+* `relative_to_normals` (bool) if True, the ShapyKey offsets will be computed and applied relatively to the normals.
+Otherwise, by default, vertices offset is simply copied in mesh coordinate space.
 * `save_debug_images` (bool) if True activates the creation of PNG images for visual debug (see later section).

 ## Examples